 John Mant was president of the Paddington Society and deputy chair of Common Equity NSW, a not-for-profit holding company for NSW cooperative housing organisations.
 He described the Paddington Society as: ‘the oldest community heritage organisation in Australia.
 We’ve resisted inappropriate development and ensured that Paddington retains its Victorian streetscapes and remains a liveable suburb’.

 John Mant served as an adviser to Labor minister, Tom Uren during the Whitlam era.
-He was also Acting Commissioner of the Independent Commission Against Corruption in the 90s, and rewrote the NSW Local Government Act (1993), alongside Julia Walton.
+He was also Acting Commissioner of the Independent Commission Against Corruption (ICAC) in the 90s, and rewrote the NSW Local Government Act (1993), alongside Julia Walton.

 Honours & awards